AUDITIONING FOR "NEWSIES"

 Your audition appointment will last approximately 15 minutes and appointments are booked closely together, so please make every effort to arrive on time (or early!)
 We are on a tight schedule.

-Bring your audition form (page 6 of the registration paperwork).
+Bring your registration contract/audition form.
 We would like to know your vocal range, if possible, so if you do have a vocal coach or private teacher, please check it with them and write it on your form.

-When you get dressed and do your hair, try to match the persona of your character.
+When you get dressed and do your hair, you may want to try to match the persona of the character.
 It really helps!
 This does not mean you should come in full costume (a suggestion of the character is the more professional route).

 Wear your hair back off your face.

-Wear shoes you can easily move around in.
+Wear shoes and clothes that you can easily move around in.

 Please don't make ANY apologies or excuses ("I'm under the weather," etc).
 Just walk in smiling and be your awesome, confident self! (even if you have to fake it 'til you make it!)